The Pradhan Mantri Gram Sadak Yojana envisages a three-tier Quality Control & Quality Monitoring mechanism.

 - State Quality Units/ Monitors (SQM) should be set up/ engaged by the State Government to oversee the Quality in the programme Districts.
 These monitors should be independent of the Executing agency and should report to the State Quality Control Coordinator.
 Quality Control organizations, agencies or individuals who have experience in Quality Control of road works can be engaged for this purpose.

-- The programme for SQMs should be drawn up in such a way that every work is inspected at-least two times.
+- The programme for SQMs should be drawn up in such a way that every work is inspected three times.
 The first inspection of every work should be carried out during the execution of work and the last inspection should be carried out on the completion of every work, within one month of its completion.

 - The SQC may draw up a monthly Schedule for Monitors (Block/ District wise) so as to ensure systematic coverage.
 A well-defined system should be formulated to monitor the compliance of the observations of the State Quality Monitor.